Water Lettuce as a Biological Filter in Aquarium

 Water parameters and temperature

-Water lettuce is widely distributed in tanks.
-It grows well at artificial ceiling lights and high air humidity.
-Provided with proper conditions, the plant can grow all year round.
-However, in this case, its size is a bit smaller.
+Water lettuce is widely distributed in aquariums and thrives under artificial ceiling lights and high humidity.
+When provided with optimal conditions, the plant can grow year-round, although it tends to be smaller in size compared to those grown outdoors.

 Lighting